justaman045/portfolio/content/posts/codedamn/how-to-fix-zsh-command-not-found-error.md

 ---
 title: How to fix the "zsh command not found" error
-date: "2022-10-25"
+publishedDate: "2022-10-25"
 tags: ["Linux", "error", "zsh", "tips"]
-draft: false
+status: "published"
+type: Post
-summary: In this article, I'll tell you about how to resolve the Error How to fix the "zsh command not found" error.
+# summary: In this article, I'll tell you about how to resolve the Error How to fix the "zsh command not found" error.
 ---

 # How to fix the "zsh command not found" error